holguinj/docs-git-workflow/workflow.markdown

     [alias]
       ci = commit

 Once that's defined, you can type `git ci` instead of `git commit` and save yourself a few keystrokes.
+Here are a few more along similar lines:

+      st = status
+      br = branch
+      co = checkout

 That's fine, but aliases can get much more complicated:

       graph = log --all --graph --decorate --oneline -n30